cheikhdjennel/To_do-List/README.md

 # To_do-List
-A todo list iOS app developed with swift5 and coredata to persist data, this app help people organise their tasks on categories.
+<p>The repo present A daily Todo-List iOS app developed using swift5 and coredata to persist data.</p></br>
+<p>The app help people organise their tasks on categories where each category is composed of a list of in progress tasks and done tasks.</p></br>
-The app is simple, intuitive, and easy to use and update tasks informations.
+<p>The app is simple, intuitive and easy to use.</p></br>
-Design pattern used : MVC and not MVVM since the app is not complicated.
+Design pattern used : MVC and not MVVM since the app is not so complicated.

 <h1> App functionalities : </h1>
 <ul>
 <li> Add a category.
 <li> Rename or delete a category.
 <li> Add a task inside a category with specifying the name, duration and the task priority.
+<li> Select one task or multiple and mark them as done, they will be added to done list tasks.
+<li> Check done tasks with having the ability to mark them as undone again.
+<li> Sort tasks by priority.
+<li> clear all the list of the in progress tasks or done tasks.
 <li> Rename or delete of a task.
 <li> Search for a task by typing a string that is contained in the task name.
 </ul>